diodechain/website/_posts/2021-08-25-upload-files-from-phone-to-computer.md

 ---
 It is surprising how hard it can be to upload files and pictures from your phone to your computer.
 This is often a multi-step process, and can be tricky depending on the size of the file or number of files you want to upload.

-The option I usually go with is to use email to send the file to myself as an attachment.
-This may work but sometimes has problems:
+I used to use email to send the file to myself as an attachment.
+This would usually work, but had some problems:
 * email usually has a file size limit so it may not work if the file is large
 * multiple file attachments can be hard to keep organized
 * the email will get buried over time, making access difficult later

-Another option I sometimes use is a messaging app.
-I will message files from my phone to my spouse and then switch to my computer so that I can access our chat and download from there.
-My spouse is very forgiving, but I know it is annoying for her to get these messages.
+Another option I used was a messaging app.
+I would message files from my phone to my spouse and then switch to my computer so that I could access our chat and download from there.
+My spouse is very forgiving, but I know it was annoying for her to get these messages.

-A much better solution would be to upload a file directly from my phone to my computer.
-Diode enables exactly this situation - all I need to do is set up a shared folder in my Diode Zone.
+Diode is an even better solution - it enables me to upload files directly from my phone to my computer - all I need to do is set up a shared folder in my Diode Zone.
 I can set up as many folders as I like and upload any size or type of file.

 **Here’s how:**
 1. Open Diode Drive and select the desired Zone